-The School Occupational Therapists (OTs) are highly trained medical professionals who evaluate and treat children who have difficulty participating in meaningful activities (or “occupations”) relevant to their daily lives.
-Although people often think of “occupation” as work or a job, occupation can mean any activity a person engages in.
+Occupational therapists (OTs) help children and adults to complete the activities of daily living, promote independence, and participate in meaningful activities (or “occupations”).
+Although people often think of “occupations” as work or a job, occupations can mean any activity a person engages in.
 This can include self-care, play and leisure activities, and work.
 For a child, “work” often involves playing, learning, and going to school.

-The Occupational Therapists at Dandenong Valley Special Developmental School work closely with the classroom teachers, parents and other therapists to develop children’s skills that functionally impact upon learning.
-Areas covered in group and individual sessions include:
+The occupational therapy department at Dandenong Valley SDS work closely with teachers, educational support (ES) staff, parents and other therapists to develop student’s skills that functionally impact upon their learning.

 We support students to develop skills in the following areas: